Retired after 40 years in transport management, Ken has been married for 46 years. Ken and his wife have 3 children and 2 grandchildren.

 ME: I see, you made your point!
 Let's just move on.

-ME: You sure like using the word mistake allot.
+ME: You sure like using the word mistake a lot.
 What do you mean mistakenly?

 The Plymouth colonists and Wampanoag Native Americans shared an autumn harvest feast which is acknowledged today as one of the first Thanksgiving celebrations.
 It was actually in keeping with a long tradition of celebrating the harvest and giving thanks for a successful bounty of crops.9 Where does it say kill a turkey?
 Just show me where!

 TURKEY: Aw heck, I know it's all about the traditions.
-In a strange way, it is an honor that we turkeys hold such a high regard in your holiday of thanks for what you have.
+In a strange way, it is an honor that we turkeys are held in such high regard in your holiday of thanks for what you have.
 So, as it has been said, I regret that I have only one life to give for my country.

 ME: Thanks, Tom.
 This has certainly been an informative interview.
 Any "last words" that you would like to leave with our readers?

 TURKEY: Yes.
 Just please be sure to love one another as you would have them love you.
 Be grateful for all the things that you have.
 And when you gather this year around the Thanksgiving Day table, thank God for your bounty and pray for those who are less fortunate than you.
 Things have been very difficult for so many.
 Please reach out and help one another.
 If you do that, my sacrifice will have been worth it.